 Some courses require "End-of-Course" (EOC) exams.
-The Algebra 1 EOC is 30% of the students' overall grade and MUST PASS to meet the graduation requirement.
-Students, who score a Level 1 or 2 on the Algebra I EOC, may be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that incudes remediation of skills not acquired by the student.
+Students entering the 9th-grade in 2011-12 and later must take the Algebra 1 (and equivalents) EOC and achieve a state mandated score in order to receive the credit towards the graduation requirements.
+The Algebra 1 EOC is also 30% of the students' overall grade and MUST PASS to meet the graduation requirement.
+Students who score a Level 1 or 2 on the Algebra I EOC, must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that incudes remediation of skills not acquired by the student.
 EOC's are also required in Civics (7th grade - 30% of the students' overall grade), Geometry (30% of the overall grade for "Standard," "Scholar" and "Merit" diplomas), Biology (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students); and U.S. History (30% for "Standard" and "Merit" diplomas; MUST PASS and 30% for "Scholar" diploma students).
-Please see the "Graduation Chart" for more information on graduation requirements.
+Please see the "Graduation Charts" for more information on graduation requirements based on the year the student was an entering 9th grader.
 The District and school distributes information about EOC requirements, testing information and resources each year.
-Students in Junior High taking a course requiring an EOC will not participate in the statewide standardized assessment for that subject.
+Students in Junior High taking a course requiring and EOC will not participate in the statewide standardized assessment for that subject.

 For Junior High students taking Civics, the EOC constitutes 30% of their grade.
-If a student transfers into a Florida public school after the beginning of the second semester of their 8th grade year, the student is exempt from the Civics requirement if:
+If a student transfers into a Florida public school after the beginning of the second semester, the student is exempt from the Civics requirement if: